IBM-Cloud/appid-samples/cloning-instance-with-rest/README.md

 2. The owner of the account logs in to IBM Cloud console and creates a new Service ID.
 See how [here](https://console.bluemix.net/docs/iam/serviceid.html#serviceids)

-2. The owner will create an access policy to the service with the service role of a `Writer` to all App ID services in the account.
+2. The owner will create an access policy to the App ID service with the service role of a `Writer` to all App ID services in the account.
 See how [here](https://console.bluemix.net/docs/iam/serviceidaccess.html#serviceidpolicy)

 	You can read more about App ID actions and roles at [this article](https://console.stage1.bluemix.net/docs/services/appid/iam.html#service-access-management)